arungudelli/go/content/en/learn/fundamentals/helloworld.md

 - ✅ Wrote your first Go program
 - ✅ Learned how to build and run Go code

 This is just the beginning.
-Up next, you’ll dive into variables, functions, loops, conditionals, and more.
+Stay tuned for more tutorials in the [go-learning GitHub repo](https://github.com/arungudelli/go-learning) as we dive deeper into Go’s core features like functions, loops, and structs.

 Stay curious and keep coding! 🚀